 Family History Daily is an affiliate partner of Ancestry.com and, while this does not impact the information in this article, we may earn a commission to support our work if you follow a link to their site from this page and make a purchase.

-The Top Reasons for Misinformation on Ancestry.com
+The Top Reasons for Errors and Misinformation on Ancestry.com

 One of the top reasons for misinformation is an incorrect transcription.
 Many online records were indexed (or completely transcribed) by dedicated volunteers and mistakes do happen, especially with poor and archaic handwriting, disintegrating documents, or faded text.